spydx/www_kefo_no/projects/_posts/2020-12-18-DAT250-H20-SchoolProject.md

 ## API Documentation

-Sample sett of json examples against the API.
+Sample sett of JSON examples against the API.

 ## HTTP GET/POST/PUT/DELTE

-All `GET` are allowed from all users.
+All `GET` is allowed from all users.
 `POST` is allowed to `/api/auth/*`
 `POST, PUT, DELETE` is only for authenticated users.